 Browse MCP tools for persistent memory, knowledge graphs, and context management in AI agent workflows.

 MCP Memory & Knowledge tools are AI-powered software designed to help developers and teams tackle mcp memory & knowledge-related tasks more efficiently.
 These tools are typically published as open-source projects on GitHub and can be integrated into existing workflows via MCP (Model Context Protocol), Claude Skills, or standalone agent frameworks.
-On Agent Skills Hub, we index 10 quality-scored mcp memory & knowledge tools across languages including Python, JavaScript, TypeScript.
+On Agent Skills Hub, we index 10 quality-scored mcp memory & knowledge tools across languages including Python, Rust, JavaScript.

 When choosing a mcp memory & knowledge tool, consider these factors: 1) Community activity — GitHub stars and recent commit frequency indicate reliability; 2) Integration method — check if it supports MCP, Claude, or your preferred agent framework; 3) Language compatibility — the most common language in this list is Python; 4) Quality score — Agent Skills Hub's composite score evaluates code quality, documentation completeness, and maintenance activity.
 Our recommendation: start with Dragon-Brain — it ranks highest in both star count and quality score.